JackofSpades707/instant_torrent/README.md

 ## TODO
-* SSH Support
 * Rewrite max_results
-* Support more sites? (maybe as an arg?)
+* Support more sites? (maybe an optional flag to switch specify website?)
-* Settings for sites such as IPTorrents? (would prob need a config file)